by321/safetensors_util/readme.md

 This is a light-weight utility program for [safetensors files](https://github.com/huggingface/safetensors "safetensors files") written in Python only (no major external dependencies).
 Currently it can do the following:

     Usage: safetensors_util.py [OPTIONS] COMMAND [ARGS]...

     Options:
       --version    Show the version and exit.
-      --help     Show this message and exit.
+      -q, --quiet  quiet mode, don't print informational stuff --help       Show this message and exit.

     Commands:
       checklora   see if input file is a SD 1.x LoRA file extracthdr  extract file header and save to output file